 You can find photos taken at some of our past performances in the Photo galleries.

-*UPDATE - July 2017* Betty has a new CD out.
+Betty had a new CD out in 2017.
 Details can be found here.
 Honorary President of Questors Choir, Betty began playing the piano aged 6 and music has been the centre of her life ever since, with a professional career stretching over sixty years which has included playing, composing, singing, teaching, conducting, running workshops, examining and adjudicating.
 Her compositions range from operas to pantomimes, choral works to musicals.
 She started the NorthKen Choir/Chorale/Opera in the 1960s and remained with them until their recent closure.
 She now sings for pleasure with the Questors Choir, and was elected Honorary President in 2011, but still finds time to organise weekend workshops, teach and judge competitions.
 Her website is http://www.bettyroe.com